A-Soltani255/Kubespray/Scripts, appendices and Configurations/Configurations/k8s-cluster-yml.md

 # Random shifts for retrying failed ops like pushing/downloading
 retry_stagger: 5

-# This is the user that owns tha cluster installation.
+# This is the user that owns the cluster installation.
+# Note: cilium needs to set kube_owner to root https://kubespray.io/#/docs/CNI/cilium?id=unprivileged-agent-configuration
 kube_owner: kube

 # This is the group that the cert creation scripts chgrp the